Skip to content

 2. Two bodies that have exactly the same number of points, need not have the same measure.
 Imagine a rope of length 1, you disassemble it into an uncountable number of points and reassemble it twice further apart, now you got the same rope but with length of 2.

 Ones might blame the infinite partitions that causes all sorts of weirdness.
-But the Banach-Tarski paradox demonstrates that it's theoretically possible to disassemble a unit sphere \(B := \{(x,y,z) \in \mathbf{R}^3: x^2+y^2+z^2\leq1\}\) into 5 pieces, which can then be reassembled by rigid motion (translation/rotation) to form two disjoint copies of the original sphere.
+But the Banach-Tarski paradox uses a combination of set theory to demonstrate that it's theoretically possible to disassemble a unit sphere \(B := \{(x,y,z) \in \mathbf{R}^3: x^2+y^2+z^2\leq1\}\) into 5 pieces, which can then be reassembled by rigid motion (translation/rotation) to form two disjoint copies of the original sphere.

-But the idea of this decomposition is highly pathological and considered as not having much practical applications in mathematics.
+My head is about to explode when I read until here.
+I'm sure everyone is.
+This is why mathematicians try not to think about them.
+These ideas are considered highly pathological and considered as not having much practical applications in mathematics.
 Therefore, the modern problem of measure has shifted the focus to a certain subset of the non-pathological cases in \(\mathbf{R}^d\), which mathematicians refer as the measurable sets.
-Then the following subproblems arose:
+Then the following subproblem arose:

 1. What does it mean for a subset \(E\) of \(\mathbf{R}^d\) to be measurable?